Long Beam Flexure Test Fixture (ASTM D7249)

 To keep the total weight of the fixture reasonable, the loading and support beams and the loading and support heads are fabricated of high strength (6061-T6) aluminum rather than steel.
 The total weight of the fixture is approximately 40 lb.
 The optional alignment rods and bearings shown in Fig. 2 add 15 lb.

 The Wyoming fixture incorporates pivoting flats, as shown in Figs. 1 and 2.
 A close-up of a pivoting flat is shown in Fig. 3.
 ASTM D7249 also permits the use of cylindrical loading and support points.
-Thus, these pivoting flats can be easily removed and the specimen loaded/supported directly on the hardened 0.50" diameter pivots, if desired.
+Thus, these pivoting flats can be easily removed and the specimen loaded/supported directly on the hardened 0.50 in. diameter pivots, if desired.

 Fig. 3: Close-up of pivoting flat on loading head.